Virginia man who joined Islamic State now facing trial in US

 In Raqqa, the Islamic State’s capital, prosecutors say Khweis went through a formal intake process, in which he indicated his willingness to serve as a suicide bomber, prosecutors say.
 He was then sent to live in Mosul, where he spent several weeks taking lengthy classes in Islamic law.

 He spent three months in the Islamic State, and Khweis’ lawyers say he tried several times to escape.
 Finally, he was able to escape after an all-night hike from the Iraqi town of Tal Afar.
-He walked all night before reaching a Kurdish military checkpoint near Sinjar mountain.
+He walked for miles before reaching a Kurdish military checkpoint near Sinjar mountain.

 The Kurdish captain who arrested Khweis testified at a pretrial hearing about the arrest.